kapetan-io/querator/doc/adr/0023-partition-maintenance.md

 ### Paused
 Pauses both the production and consumption of items to and from a partition.
-Pausing allows existing reservations to be completed, but new reservations are not allowed, and new items cannot be produced to the partition.
+Pausing allows existing leases to be completed, but new leases are not allowed, and new items cannot be produced to the partition.
 This allows a partition to "rest" while maintenance is preformed, migration is completed or the partition is reloaded.